Where it began

 After recording an album in Salisbury just a stone's throw from the Salisbury Cathedral, the Gargoyles embarked on their first tour to Asia, visiting Hong Kong and Macau for two weeks, and singing a total of 33 concerts, including 10 school performances and workshops.
 While there, they were covered by TVB Jade, TVB Pearl, RTHK TV Digital, TDM Macau, RTHK Radio 3, the South China Morning Post and HK Magazine.
 The featured musical group at the first ever Meeting Minds: Oxford Asia Alumni Weekend, they performed for many distinguished alumni in Asia, including Lord Chris Patten.
 After a week of performances in venues such as Grappa's Cellar, Hong Kong City Hall, and the Hong Kong Fringe Club, they sang at the Cathay Pacific / HSBC Hong Kong Rugby Sevens, and held a charity concert in the historic Teatro Dom Pedro V Theatre in Macau.

-This summer, they plan to tour Scandinavia, before performing at the Edinburgh Fringe for the 11th year running.
+This summer, they performed at the Edinburgh Fringe for the 11th year running.
 If you'd like to bring the Gargoyles to you, please feel free to contact us.